Find Affordable College Courses

 Master’s Degrees in Communication & Journalism

-There are 403 colleges and univerities across the nation that offer a master's degree in communication and journalism.
+A master's degree in communication & journalism is offered at 403 colleges in the United States.
 In recent years, the majority of the students getting degrees in this area were female, and 31% were from an underrepresented racial-ethnic group.
-Also, 17.0% of communication and journalism graduates were international students.
+Also, 18.7% of communication & journalism graduates were international students.

 Education Levels of Communication & Journalism Majors

-During the 2020-2021 academic year, 10,997 students earned their master's degree in communication and journalism.
+During the most recent year for which data is available, 12,991 people earned their master's degree in communication & journalism.
 This makes it the 15th most popular master's degree program in the country.

-The following table shows the number of diplomas awarded in communication and journalism at each degree level.
+The following table shows the number of diplomas awarded in communication & journalism at each degree level.

 Education Level Number of Grads